Brunhilda in Epoisses: good old Burgondes!

-This pretty Burgundian castle is veryyy old!
-Yes, its story goes back to… the Burgondes!
+This pretty Burgundian castle is very old!
+Yes it is, its story goes back to… the Burgondes!
 Burgondes, Burgundy… well, the ancestor of Burgundians.

-Brunhilda wanted those children on the throne: finally, they’ll be murder, and Brunhilda died after several days of martyr, her leg tied up to a horse’s tail, dragged on the floor until she died…
+Brunhilda wanted those children on the throne: finally, they’d be murdered, and Brunhilda died after several days of martyr, her leg tied up to a horse’s tail, dragged on the floor until she died…